 If you want to get really quick to the Amalfi and Cilento Coast, get on an airplane straight to Naples, also known as Capodichino Airport.
 The majority of travelers use Naples as a transit point.
 I recommend using Skypicker to find the cheapest airfares to Naples.

-To move on to your destination from the airport, you can either hire a car or use the public transportation.
+To move on to your destination from the airport, you can either hire a car (I recommend Europcar or Avis) or use the public transportation.
 The airport is not served by any trains.
 Trains are connecting Napoli Centrale with Salerno and Sorrento.
 If you opt to take the train, you’ll have to go to Salerno to catch a regional train that runs along the coastal areas.

 Buses are not a bad option either, the SITA local bus network travels all over the Amalfi Coast with stops in Sorrento, Positano, Praiano, Minori, Cetara, Vietri and onwards to Conca and its Emerald Grotto.
 There are also local buses from Amalfi to Ravello, Furore, Pogerola, Agerola and Napoli.